hlandau/ncdocs/domain-names.md

       This is the canonical form.

     - A string.
-Where this form is encountered, it shall be substituted with an array containing that string and be processed as though that was what was encountered, as per the above form.
+Where this form is encountered, it SHALL be substituted with an array containing that string and be processed as though that was what was encountered, as per the above form.